Clonmel: Industry

-In recent times, Clonmel has become home to many large multi-national companies, particularly in the medical area.
+Clonmel is home to several multi-national companies, including in the medical area.
 The two biggest medical companies in the town are Abbott and Boston Scientific, both of which manufacture implantable devices.
-Two other multi-national pharmaceutical companies are Merck & Co. and Pinewood Healthcare which can be found less than twenty minutes away.

-The town produces many beverages both alcoholic and non-alcoholic.
-Bulmers cider, also known as Magners outside Ireland, was founded in the town and is still brewed in a new complex 2 km east of the town with orchards surrounding it.
+Several beverages, both alcoholic and non-alcoholic, are produced in the town.
+Bulmers cider, also known as Magners outside Ireland, was founded in the town and is still brewed in a complex 2 km east of the town with orchards surrounding it.
 The original brewery in the town is set to become a new visitor attraction.
-Glenpatrick Spring Water bottles still, carbonated and flavoured water from the limestone rocks beneath Slievenamon for many big supermarket chains in Ireland and the UK such as Tesco and M&S.
+Glenpatrick Spring Water bottles still, carbonated and flavoured water from the limestone rocks beneath Slievenamon for a number of supermarket chains.

 Clonmel is home to international engineering and construction groups such as Kentz and Sepam which were both founded in the town.
-Sepam has helped in the construction of huge infrastructure projects around the world such as the Queen Elizabeth Olympic Park in London, Disneyland Shanghai and some of the terminals at Heathrow Airport to name a few.
+Sepam has been involved in several large infrastructure projects around the world such as the Queen Elizabeth Olympic Park in London, Disneyland Shanghai and some of the terminals at Heathrow Airport.